 And The Winner Is

 Setting up was relatively straight forward once I figured out how to get the VPN and our firewall software to play nice together.
-Having said that, getting our relatively complex system, comprising three computers behind a Wifi enabled hub, all secure took me a couple of hours and three sessions with WiTopia support.
-And I have at least some basic understanding of how this stuff works.
+Having said that, getting our relatively complex system, comprising three computers behind a Wifi enabled hub plus an iPad, all secure took me a couple of hours and three sessions with WiTopia support.
 A single computer connecting to WiFi should be simpler, but be prepared for some messing around.

-We have now been using the WiTopia VPN for a week and are happy with it.
+[Updates September 2013] We have now been using the WiTopia VPN for two years and are happy with it.
 It is a great relief to know that our internet traffic is secure, no matter where we are or how we are transmitting it.

 We paid the same price as anyone else for our three copies of WiTopia’s VPN and we will not receive any compensation if you buy their products.